AndreiMilosteanu/DocumentGenerator_backend/README.md

 3. The UI allows switching between subsections while maintaining the conversation context
 4. When switching to a new subsection, the assistant is informed of the context change
 5. All messages are tagged with their section and subsection for proper organization
 6. The system tracks which subsection is currently active for each document

+### Content Approval Flow

+The system allows granular control over what content appears in the generated PDF:

+1. As the assistant extracts information during conversations, it's stored in the SectionData model
+2. The user can review the extracted content for each subsection
+3. The user explicitly approves specific subsection content for inclusion in the PDF
+4. Only approved content will appear in the generated PDF document
+5. The user can modify content before approval if the assistant's extraction isn't perfect
+6. Approved content is stored separately from the conversation data